netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>maxReplicas</b></td>
         <td>integer</td>
         <td>
-          upper limit for the number of pods that can be set by the autoscaler; cannot be smaller than MinReplicas.<br/>
+          maxReplicas is the upper limit for the number of pods that can be set by the autoscaler; cannot be smaller than MinReplicas.<br/>
           <br/>
             <i>Format</i>: int32<br/>
         </td>